dankozitza/rndstream/README.md

 Files:

-   /etc/rndstream.json is the default configuration file and it must exist for rndstream to operate correctly.
-To override the use of this config file use the -c option or manually change the 'config' option in /etc/rndstream.json.
+   $HOME/.rndstream.json is the default configuration file and it must exist for rndstream to operate correctly.
+To override the use of this config file use the -c option or manually change the 'config' option in .rndstream.json.

-   To give all users read and write permissions for the config file:

-      sudo chmod 666 /etc/rndstream.json

 Build: